 The Associate of Arts (AA) is a degree intended for transfer to a four-year institution.
-You will select a transfer pathway with the help of faculty and professional staff advisors.
+You will select a transfer pathway with the help of academic and general advisors.
 The graduation requirements for the Associate of Arts degree are as follows:

-- Have a cumulative grade point average of 2.0 or higher. - Complete at least 15 credit hours of the degree at Three Rivers College. - Complete the following coursework: - 60 credit hours total minimum. - 42 credit hours minimum of general education (MOTRANSFER). - o 15-20 credit hours of pathway courses. - o 2 hours of lifetime wellness or physical education activity courses. - o 1 credit hour capstone course. - No more than 9 credit hours of career courses (non-transfer) may be used as electives. - Pass the Missouri Higher Education Civics Achievement Examination. - Meet all financial obligations to the College.
+- Have a cumulative grade point average of 2.0 or higher. - Complete at least 15 credit hours of the degree at Three Rivers College. - Successfully complete the following coursework: - 60 credit hours total minimum. - 42 credit hours minimum of general education (MOTRANSFER). - 15-20 credit hours of pathway courses. - o 2 hours of lifetime wellness or physical education activity courses. - 1 credit hour capstone course. - No more than 9 credit hours of career courses (non-transfer) may be used as electives. - Pass the Missouri Higher Education Civics Achievement Examination. - Meet all financial obligations to the College.